There is a growing threat to your retirement savings, and you probably are not aware of it.

-Heide Bartnett of Darrien, Illinois, lost $245,000 when a fraudster used the “forgot password” option on her 401(k) account to log into Bartnett’s account.
-The crook later successfully impersonated Bartnett when calling the 401(k) plan’s call center, The Wall Street Journal reports.
+Heide Bartnett of Darrien, Illinois, lost $245,000 when a fraudster used the “forgot password” option on her 401(k) account to log into Bartnett’s account in 2019.
+The crook later successfully impersonated Bartnett when calling the 401(k) plan’s call center, The Wall Street Journal reported last year.

-Two years later, Bartnett has recovered just $108,000 of her stolen funds.
+Two years after the theft, Bartnett had recovered just $108,000 of her stolen funds.